Element - 2010 Cabernet Franc.jpg

 Cabernet Franc

-A grape most traditionally associated with the Loire Valley (Chinon, etc.), it has seen only a moderate amount of attention outside of France.
-While there are some notable examples of great Cabernet Franc being made round the globe, they are limited.
-It seems as though the Finger Lakes may be a stronghold for Cab Franc in the new world.
+A grape most traditionally associated with the Loire Valley (Chinon, etc.), Cabernet Franc has received only moderate attention outside of France.
+While there are some notable examples of great Cabernet Franc being produced around the globe, they remain limited.
+It seems as though the Finger Lakes may be emerging as a stronghold for Cab Franc in the new world.

-A bit lighter than it’s much more popular offspring Cabernet Sauvignon, Cabernet Franc excels without the ripeness that Cabernet Sauvignon so often seems to need.
-Add that to its thick skins and loose clusters that allow airflow and we have a grape that seems made to excel in our cooler, moist climate.
-To seal the deal, it is very cold tolerant.
+A bit lighter than its much more popular offspring, Cabernet Sauvignon, Cabernet Franc excels without the ripeness that Cabernet Sauvignon so often seems to need.
+With its thick skins and loose clusters that promote airflow, this grape seems perfectly suited to our cooler, moist climate.
+To seal the deal, it is also highly cold-tolerant.

-We believe Cabernet Franc will be the iconic red grape of the Finger Lakes before long.
+We believe Cabernet Franc will soon become the iconic red grape of the Finger Lakes.